BICENTENNIAL TRIBUTE

 B sits, smokes and twirls his quill

-B: Tricky - damned tricky - juggling an awful lot at the moment - mmm - shall have to pension off my Nine Muses - dash it! "my system is terrible"! sayeth the castrato Chevalier Mengaldo! - an excellent swimmer but what a hypocrite! - would keep a well-stocked casino too if he could afford it - NO! - I am in love and must shut up shop!
+B(to self): Tricky - damned tricky - juggling an awful lot at the moment - hmm - shall have to pension off my Nine Muses - dash it! “ my system is terrible" sayeth the castrato Chevalier Mengaldo! - an excellent swimmer but what a hypocrite! - would keep a well-stocked casino too if he could afford it - NO! - I am in love and must shut up shop!

 T: Buongiorno milord